Guwahati International Film Festival

 The Guwahati International Film Festival (GIFF) is an annual film festival held in Guwahati, Assam, India.
 The State Government-owned Jyoti Chitraban (Film Studio) Society organised the festival in association with the Dr. Bhupen Hazarika Regional Government Film and Television Institute.
-The first ever Guwahati International Film Festival (GIFF) was held in northeast India, opened 28 October 2017 by Assam Chief Minister Sarbananda Sonowal.
+The first ever Guwahati International Film Festival (GIFF) was held in northeast India, opened on the 28th of October, in 2017 by Assam Chief Minister Sarbananda Sonowal.
 The Assam government supported festival began on 28 October with screening of the Oscar winning ‘The Salesman’, directed by Asghar Farhadi and produced by a joint collaboration of Iran and France.

 1st GIFF

 1st edition of Guwahati International Film Festival held from 28 October to 2 November 2017 jointly at Srimanta Sankaradev Kalakshetra and Dr. Bhupen Hazarika Regional Government Film and Television Institute commonly known as Jyoti Chitraban.

 Chief minister Sarbananda Sonowal formally inaugurated it on 28 October and festival began on 28 October with screening of the Oscar winning ‘The Salesman’, directed by Asghar Farhadi.